 Kal: I’m 27.
 I graduated from Penn State with a degree in Logistics and Information Systems.
 When I graduated high school I knew I wanted to work in small business and follow a more “entrepreneurial” path where I could impact and grow a company.
 After college I found myself working for an international chemical shipper in Houston, Texas.
 It wasn’t for me.
 I needed something more hands-on where I could make a bigger impact for my colleagues and clients.
 I’ve found that, and more, with FSG.

 Tell us about your experience in this industry, your current position, and how you ended up here.

-Devon: I’ve been a lead floor care technician for Southeastern Commercial Flooring for about nine months, but before becoming a lead tech, I was a part time helper for a couple of the other technicians, and even before that, was going out to jobs with my dad as young as 13; though I didn’t really consider the field a serious career option until I was around 19.
+Devon: I’m a lead floor care technician for Infinite Floorcare.
+Before becoming a lead tech, I was a part time helper for a couple of the other technicians, and even before that, was going out to jobs with my dad as young as 13; though I didn’t really consider the field a serious career option until I was around 19.

 I’m on call every day.
 Most jobs, especially typical maintenance, are scheduled at least a week in advance, but most of what I do involves being available in case an emergency job comes up.
 Alongside regular restoration and maintenance work, I take care of more customer service-oriented and specialty jobs.